hkurhinen/minigun-viking/README.md

 minigun-viking
 ==============

-Small xna game with all the animation done by moving image parts with code.
+Small game built with Monogame where all the animation done by moving image parts with code.